benwilber/benwilber.github.io/_posts/2015-08-26-dynamic-log-formats-in-nginx.md

 `nginx: [emerg] unknown "extra_msg" variable`

 Uh oh.
-The problem here is that if we don't explicitely set `$extra_msg` via `set $extra_msg <src>`, then nginx can't resolve the variable when it compiles the config.
+The problem here is that if we don't explicitly set `$extra_msg` via `set $extra_msg <src>`, then nginx can't resolve the variable when it compiles the config.
 It doesn't default to an empty string as you might except.
 The solution is rather simple by using a [`map`](http://nginx.org/en/docs/http/ngx_http_map_module.html):

 ```nginx
 map $status $extra_msg {